wegiangb/NERC_EDI/README.md

 # WP 1 Literature Review of Air Quality networks

-Done in the Hackathon
+Completed

 ## · A literature review of Air quality sensors, AQ domain and usage of air quality measurements

-To do after hackathon
+To do

 ### ·       Task 1 Understanding optimisation of AQ Sensor network accuracies

 ### ·       Task 2 Understanding outdoor AQ impact on urban ventilation systems

-### ·       Task 3 Identify outdoor air pollution variables link to indoor AQ
+### ·       Task 3 Preparing the Likert pre-participants survey based on the citizen science approach

-# WP 2 AirNode Software analysis of AQ measurements from AQ Sensor at Newcastle City Centre and Putney High Street
+# WP 2 AirNode Software validation with existing datasets and updated from existing outcomes of tasks

-Done in the Hackathon
+Completed

 ## · AirNode software applied to analyse AQ measurements at Newcastle City Centre and Putney High Street